PatrickAmbrosso/Digital-Garden/content/Expeditions/Secure Shell/index.md

     - Similar to public key-based authentication, the user presents a client certificate instead of a private key.
     - The server verifies the authenticity of the certificate by checking its validity and the CA's signature.
     - Certificate-based authentication provides an extra layer of trust, as the CA validates the user's identity.
-5. **Two-factor Authentication (2FA)**
+5. **Multi-factor Authentication (2FA)**
-    - Two-factor authentication combines multiple authentication factors to enhance security.
+    - Multi-factor authentication combines multiple authentication factors to enhance security.
     - It typically involves *combining something the user knows* (e.g., a password) with *something the user has* (e.g., a mobile device or hardware token).
     - SSH servers can be configured to require both a password and a second factor, such as a one-time password generated by a mobile app or hardware token.